Orlando

 How much does a cremation cost in Orlando?

-Cremation cost is often more difficult to quote as it is dependent on the type of cremation service you opt for.
+Cremation costs are often more difficult to quote because they depend on the type of cremation service you choose.
 Whether you opt for a cremation with a traditional service or a direct cremation without a service.

-Cremation is a cheaper alternative to a traditional funeral, but a full-service cremation will still cost upwards of $3,000, with an average cost of $5,997* in Orlando.
+Cremation is a more cost-effective alternative to a traditional funeral, but a full-service cremation will still cost more than $3,000, with an average cost of $5,997* in Orlando.

 Choosing Direct Cremation and Reducing Funeral Costs

-A simple cremation service with no ceremony is referred to as a “direct cremation” in the funeral industry.
-A direct cremation can be arranged for just $795 in Orlando
+A simple cremation service with no ceremony is called a “direct cremation” in the funeral industry.
+A direct cremation can be arranged for just $995 in Orlando

 Call (407) 710-8865 for Immediate Assistance

 This is the most economical funeral service arrangement available to families.
-However, the cost of a simple cremation can still vary between different funeral service providers in Orlando and is likely to cost nearer to $2,000 with most funeral providers.
+However, the cost of a simple cremation can vary across funeral service providers in Orlando and is likely to be closer to $2,000 with most providers.

 Therefore, how much your cremation will cost will largely depend upon what type of cremation service you select and which provider you opt to conduct the service.

-It is generally a good idea to check what is included in a low-cost direct cremation package to ensure there are no hidden fees.
-Sometimes, what can appear low-cost can have additional fees added to the full package price.
+It is generally a good idea to review the contents of a low-cost direct cremation package to ensure there are no hidden fees.
+Sometimes, what appears low-cost can include additional fees that raise the total package price.

 County fees are generally ‘third-party’ additional charges –such as death certificates and cremation permits.
 However, some affordable direct cremation packages may include a death certificate and cremation permit fee.
-Extra charges that can be incurred on a budget direct cremation are fees for if a residential collection is required if the deceased weighs over 300 pounds and if a pacemaker needs to be removed prior to cremation.
+Additional charges that may apply to a budget direct cremation include fees for a residential collection, if the deceased weighs over 300 pounds, and if a pacemaker must be removed prior to cremation.

 Choosing a ‘No Cost’ or Free Cremation with Body Donation in Orlando

 You can benefit from a no-cost direct cremation when opting to donate a body for medical research.
-Once the donation is complete, the remains are cremated free of charge and returned to the family.
+Once the donation is complete, the remains are cremated at no cost and returned to the family.

 Call now for a Free Cremation with Donation (855) 278-7014